-8.2.2.4 Automatically turn off Nano, when flight is finished
+8.2.2.4 Automatically Turn Off Nano When Flight is Finished

-This option is very useful for NANO3 when installed more or less permanently into the glider.
-If this option is enabled, the NANO3 will automatically switch off 30 minutes after the flight is finished.
+This option is very useful for a NANO which installed more or less permanently in the glider.
+If this option is enabled, the NANO will automatically switch off 30 minutes after the flight is finished.